 3. Purchase your plant

 4. When you pick up the plant be sure to check it for insects, dead spots and other signs of a deteriorating plant.
-Puchasing your plant from Wholesale Nursery Co. will assure you won’t have to worry about this – since we only ship top quality plants.
+Purchasing your plant from Tennessee Wholesale Nursery will assure you won’t have to worry about this – since we only ship top quality plants.

 5. Now that you have your plant, you must select the exact spot that the plant will be placed.
 Dig a hole twice the size of the roots and add fertilizer if needed.
 Then place the plant (tear some of the roots so that they spread out) in the hole and fill in the sides.
 Water the plant immediately afterwards.
 Also be sure to water it on a regular schedule.